MirrorLink: Beginnings

-MirrorLink started out as a research project.
 Researcher Jörg Brakensiek and Raja Bose, from Nokia Research Center in Palo Alto, US, took results from the noBounds! project invented by researcher Bernd Steinke from the Nokia Research Center in Bochum, Germany and applied them to the automotive domain.

 The initial approach applied by Bernd Steinke contained three specialised sub-protocols for optimal power efficiency: 2D, 3D and Media.
 Support for 2D graphics composition via X11 mirroring was only needed by the requirements of the chosen source device, a Nokia N800 mobile Linux device, and the desire to speed up demo availability to show mirroring use cases.
 OpenGL ES was used for fast 3D graphics and alpha based Porter-Duff compositing for shine-through 2D effects.
 To make this future relevant approach available on the limited N800 Mesa 3D was used for local playback.
 High Definition Media streaming was implemented via OpenMAX, RTP and a timed sideband control to allow synchronous displayed streaming of the original video file without transcoding.
 The Initial implementations have remoted the GUI, Games and media content of an Nokia N800 and later an N810 mobile Linux device.
 This demonstration of, at that time, not expected capabilities of mobile devices, was widely reported.

-In parallel, a member of a CE4A company, who had seen the same initial results, contacted Nokia and the collaboration between Nokia and CE4A started.
 First ideas have been published and demonstrated using a Nokia N810 Internet tablet at IEEE CCNC 2009 conference.
 Together with two other researchers, Raja Bose and Keun-Young Park, from Nokia Research Center in Palo Alto, and in close collaboration with the Consumer Electronics for Automotive (CE4A) group of German car manufacturer, the original Terminal Mode concept has been created.
 The name Terminal Mode originated from the name of the Expert Group within the CE4A, which created a Positioning Paper.